Double-Are/dashboard/README.md

 Dashboard - project
 =================

-A real-time dashboard of your favorite tweets, timeline, lists and mentions and relevant topics.
+A real-time dashboard of your twitter timeline, lists, mentions and relevant topics.

 http://doubleare.aws.af.cm/intro
 Video (changes have been made since that version)

-What you need and need to know or at the least have an understanding of:
+What you need and need to know:

 	node.js, socket.io, javascript, html, css...but you might be able to get by regardless